Aikido in Study

 Aikido ways to study and to learn

-1. Watching – Eg An Aikido class, a Sensei, other students, instructional videos
+1. Watching – Eg An Aikido class, a Sensei teaching, other students, instructional videos

 2. Reading – Eg Websites, Books, Instruction material